 Students will learn how to protect themselves from being immobilized from an attacker alongside.
 Students come under attack through actual contact exercises and are challenged to use their vehicle as a weapon to protect themselves.

 Students will learn ramming through a vehicle that has created a barricade that is blocking your path of travel.

-Students will be familiarized with the different types of explosive devices which may be emplaced on a vehicle.
+Students will be familiarized with the different types of explosive devices which may be placed on a vehicle.
 They are shown a technique to thoroughly search a hastily employed explosive device.
 They will be given the task of conducting an IED search based on these techniques.